rageworx/DataRecoveryTool_MinGW-W64/README.md

     <program_name> --drive F: --recover --analyze
     ```

-## Notes
+## Reporting Issues
-- **Reporting Issues:** If you encounter any bugs, please open an issue.
+-  If you encounter any bugs, please open an issue.
 I'll do my best to assist or update the code as needed.

 ## Planned Updates
 - Support for NTFS, and EXT4 file systems.